lanl-aea/waves/docs/tutorial_00_scons.rst

 .. note::

    The project help message uses the conventional lowercase help option, ``-h``.
-Most bash commands use this option to display the command's help message corresponding the software options.
+Most bash commands use this option to display the command's help message corresponding to the software options.
 Due to this behavior, the `SCons`_ command options are displayed with the unconventional capitalized option, ``-H``, as ``scons -H``.
 The `WAVES tutorials`_ and documentation will not discuss the full range of `SCons`_ command options, so modsim developers are encouraged to read the `SCons`_ usage summary and `SCons manpage`_ to learn more about available build control options.